Soul Food Sister & Brother

 The Summary

-__Soul Food Sister Brother__ is a NFT collection launching on Bitcoin as an Ordinals collection, cultivated by Reginald Baylor Studios.Soul Food Sister Brother is the beginning of a journey where a brother and a sister are city designers.
+Soul Food Sister & Brother is a NFT collection launching on Bitcoin as an Ordinals collection, cultivated by Reginald Baylor Studios.Soul Food Sister & Brother is the beginning of a journey where a brother and a sister are city designers.
 Imagination is the muse as they blueprint a new world for us to step into with futuristic funk and astounding artistic aesthetic.
-The flagship collection is launching soon.The critically acclaimed artist is in the permanent collections of the Milwaukee Art Museum, the Museum of Wisconsin Art, Mandel Group, Pfister Hotel, West Bend Mutual, Zilber Foundation and many private collections nationally.Reginald Baylor Studios, in partnership with Christopher Perceptions and friends, join forces to present Soul Food Brother Sister to the world.
+The flagship collection is launching soon.The critically acclaimed artist is in the permanent collections of the Milwaukee Art Museum, the Museum of Wisconsin Art, Mandel Group, Pfister Hotel, West Bend Mutual, Zilber Foundation and many private collections nationally.Reginald Baylor Studio, in partnership with Christopher Perceptions and friends, join forces to present Soul Food Brother Sister to the world.

 Artist Statement